 - Many people feel upset or angry during this time.
-Always make sure you’re safe in how you express your feelings.
+Always make sure you express your feelings in healthy ways.

 - Try not to feel embarrassed or to worry about how the situation will look to others.
 Now is the time to focus on yourself.

 - Try to see the positives in a break-up.
 You can learn more about yourself and what you want in future relationships.